-Ronnie Maumau Jones came to cherish his memories of Willipaq and the Mainers who, whatever their faults, voted in substantial numbers at their yearly town meeting, and never remarked on the arrival (or departure) of an extremely tall young black man amongst their lily-white (and short) population.
+Ronnie Maumau Jones came to cherish his memories of Willipaq and the Mainers who voted in substantial numbers at their yearly town meeting, and never remarked on the arrival (or departure) of an extremely tall young black man amongst their lily-white (and short) population.
 Such color-blindness, inclusive and welcoming, stymied nosy law enforcement types.

-Beholden to no man, Willipaqers had trudged to town on Election Day with only an occasional rebellion since the Aroostook War of 1839.
+Beholden to no man, Willipaqers trudged to town on Election Day with only an occasional rebellion since the Aroostook War of 1839.
 Voting involved the heroic consumption of alcohol supplied free of charge by the candidates, and not a few bullet wounds, gouged eyes, broken limbs and missing teeth.
-Albeit tales of cannibal sacrifice by roving bands of free-lance desperados persisted, they voted their consciences and split their tickets.
+Albeit tales of cannibal sacrifice persisted, they voted their consciences and split their tickets.
 Ronnie would not see the like until his 10th grade civics class.

 Bill Bent’s comment about why didn’t Sarah have a quilting granny stashed away somewhere in the boonies: “Maine.
 You have a hockey team, right?
 People live there?”
 Strange, the super was interested in grannies.
 He watched sports, played sports—well, handball, pelota, with a gang of toughs from the corner bodega—and called sports talk shows on arcane twists of game statistics.
 That people might abide in a cold place all year round took the building super beyond the NFL draft and into a twilight zone of climate change and geopolitics, not his zone of comfort.

 Intrigued by grannyhood, Sarah decides to learn to quilt.
-Fabric Art it is called at the store, Quilter’s Paradise, over on 7th Avenue, across the Gowanus Canal.
+Fabric Art it is called at the store, Quilts by the Mile, over on 7th Avenue, across the Gowanus Canal.
 Bill Bent’s suggestion has become a passion and Sarah is aglow with her own progress.
 Her instructor sees promise.
 “You could be a designer.
 How about working here weekends?
 I have a beginner’s class you are already good enough to teach.
 Be a group leader.
 Facilitator.”

 “You have a car.”
 This was a wonderment for Sarah.
 In New York City, in Brooklyn even, a car bespoke riches or extreme poverty.
 Not normal people.
 Normal people took the subway.
 Cars cost money.
 Sarah had figured out her annual bill for subway tokens when she was working as an office temp in Midtown.
 Five thousand, two-hundred dollars.
 Just for tokens at $2.00 a pop.
 She could have had a car, but frittered away the down payment on subway fare.